History of the Catholic Church: Benedict XVI

 With the election of Pope Benedict XVI in 2005, the Church moved to the right.
 Benedict decentralized beatifications and reverted the decision of his predecessor regarding papal elections.
 In 2007, he set a Church record by approving the beatification of 498 Spanish Martyrs.
 His first encyclical Deus caritas est discussed love and sex in continued opposition to more liberal views on sexuality.

 Francis

-With the election of Pope Francis in 2013, following the resignation of Benedict XVI, Francis is the current and first Jesuit pope, the first pope from the Americas, and the first from the Southern Hemisphere.
-Since his election to the papacy, he has displayed a simpler and less formal approach to the office, choosing to reside in the Vatican guesthouse rather than the papal residence.
-He has signalled numerous dramatic changes in policy as well—for example removing conservatives from high Vatican positions, calling on bishops to lead a simpler life, and taking a more pastoral attitude towards homosexuality.
+With the election of Pope Francis in 2013, following the resignation of Benedict XVI, Francis was the first Jesuit pope, the first pope from the Americas, and the first from the Southern Hemisphere.
+Since his election to the papacy, he displayed a simpler and less formal approach to the office, choosing to reside in the Vatican guesthouse rather than the papal residence.
+He signalled numerous dramatic changes in policy as well—for example removing conservatives from high Vatican positions, calling on bishops to lead a simpler life, and taking a more pastoral attitude towards homosexuality.

+Leo XIV

+Pope Leo XIV was elected in 2025, following the death of Francis.
+He is the first Augustinian pope, the first North American pope (born in Chicago in the United States), and the first pope of Peru citizenship.